 2. Shortly before the crane is scheduled to arrive, attach the tail fin to the tail boom using the hardware provided in the Tail Assembly Hardware Kit.
 Lay the tail boom on a work surface with the fin mounting plate upward.
 Position the tail fin on the mounting plate, with the trailing edge bend upward.
-Eight bolts (3/8"-16 x 1"), 16 flat washers and 8 nylon lock nuts are used.
+Eleven bolts (M8x20), 11 flat washers (on the tail fin side) and 11 nylon lock nuts are used.
 Recommended torque is 20 ft-lb.
 Set the tail assembly aside for later use.